 Park your car in Cala Galdana, which is 4km away (one hour walking) through the Camí de Cavalls.

 #Menorca is a paradise in the #mediterranean #sea.
 It is best to avoid visiting it in August, as it might be too crowded.
 And of course, the best combinations to get there can be found on www.travelinho.com #minorca #mediterraneansea #baleares #balears #igersmenorca #estaesbaleares #beach #igersbeaches #travelinho

-Either way, make sure you go to the top of the cliffs at the east side fo the beach, from where you will get one of the best views in the island.
+Either way, make sure you go to the top of the cliffs at the east side of the beach.
+From there you will get one of the best views in the island. 😍

 Beaches in the North

-Close to the lighthouse with the same name, it is only a 5-10 minutes walk from the parking place.
-The access is very easy and it even has wooden stairs to go down from the cliff.
+This beach is close to the lighthouse with the same name.
+It is only a 5-10 minutes walk from the parking place.
+The access is very easy and there are even wooden stairs to go down from the cliff.
 The water can be super clear when it is calm.